THEA 110. Introduction to Theatre Arts. 3 Credits.

 THEA 397.
 Cooperative Education.
 1-6 Credits.

 A practical work experience with an employer closely associated with the student's academic area.
 Arranged by mutual agreement among student, department, and employer.
 Repeatable to 12 credits.
 Prerequisites: GPA of 2.5 and junior standing.
 Repeatable to 12.00 credits.
 F,S,SS.

 THEA 401.
 Theatre Study Abroad.
 3 Credits.

 This course is designed in conjunction with a study abroad trip.
 Students will research the impact of theatre in the designated region.
 Locations for the study abroad trip will vary.
-Repeatable to 12 credits.
-S.
+Repeatable to 12.00 credits.
+On demand.

 THEA 404.
-Acting for the Music Theatre.
+Musical Theatre Acting II.
 3 Credits.

 THEA 415.
 Selected Problems in Theatre Arts.
 1-3 Credits.

 Topics of special interest to faculty and students, such as Theatre Management, Women's Issues in Drama, Polish Theatre and Drama, Improvisation, Scene Painting, and others.
 Repeatable up to 9 credits.
 Repeatable to 9.00 credits.
 On demand.